Renormalizing one-point probability distribution function for cosmological counts in cells: WKB expansion for UV modes

 \eseq Note that according to the initial conditions (\ref{WKBinit}), the WKB functions entering here vanish at early times if $\vk r<1$.
 Since the WKB evolution is ultralocal along the flow, we conclude that this property is preserved in terms of the Lagrangian radius $R$.
-Namely, the stress tensor components (\ref{chis}) are non-vanishing only if $\vk > 1/R$.
+Namely, the stress tensor components (\ref{chis}) are non-vanishing only if $\vk > 1/R$, which implies the lower limit of the $\vk$-integration in Eq.~(\ref{UpsCum}).